Be like David Beckham

 I have achieved my goal of being a full-time performer and music educator.

 I have achieved my goal of being an overseas working photographer.

 I am still consistently working to better myself in these areas.

-Yes, even though I have achieved the unachievable, this is just the tip of the iceberg, my beginnings.
-Goals are not made to be completed… they are made to grow and branched out into more goals… if it even makes any sense at all.
+Yes, even though I have achieved my unachievable, this is just the tip of the iceberg, my new beginnings.
+Goals are not made to be completed… they are made to grow and branched out into more goals…

 “John is a man of focus, commitment, sheer will… something you know very little about.
 I once saw him kill three men in a bar… with a pencil, with a fucking pencil.”